Last Updated on March 6, 2025 by Jess Brown

 I hear so many people saying “my truth” and I think I’ve even used that term myself.
 Be careful with it though.
 Individual perception should always be considered but the truth and your truth don’t always intersect.
 Refer back to #3 to for confirmation bias and why it’s dangerous.

-Just remember you’re taking some pressure off the person they were talking about before you.
+Just remember, in the first place, you’re taking some pressure off the person they were talking about before you.
 And take comfort in that someone else will soon be in the spotlight to relieve you of being the center of gossip.
 I’ve always found the quote to be a good reminder when I come across gossiping or feel tempted to do it myself.
 Instead, change the subject or walk away.
 It’s low vibe and bad karma.

 Great minds discuss ideas; average minds discuss events; small minds discuss people.